-The BC government allows hundreds of people to gather at any given moment in a single big box store.
-Liquor stores and marijuana stores remain open.
-The government allows residents to gather in groupings of six at a table in bars and restaurants.
-But to members of the faith community, Dr. Henry has stated “Do not attend a service at a church, synagogue, mosque, gurdwara, temple, or other places of worship.”
+Meanwhile, the Government of British Columbia allowed hundreds of people to gather at any time in big box stores.
+Liquor stores and marijuana dispensaries remained open.
+The government allowed six persons to gather around tables in restaurants and bars.
+Nevertheless, to members of religious communities, Dr. Henry stated, “Do not attend a service at a church, synagogue, mosque, gurdwara, temple, or other places of worship”.